ekluvtech/docusum/README.md

-# We will implement a ‘Chat with Documents’ application using an Advanced RAG pipeline, leveraging embedding models, LLM, post-processing, and re-ranking models
+## We will implement a Document Summarization application using an Advanced RAG pipeline, using embedding models, LLM, post-processing, and re-ranking models